enbraun/slate/source/includes/_project.md

 >` PUT  v1/projects/{ID}/notes/{Note_ID}`

 Updates the specified project's note by setting the value of the parameter passed.
-You need to  provide the unique project identifier that was returned upon project creation and unique note identifier that was returned upon notes creation.
+You need to  provide the unique project identifier that was returned upon project creation and unique note identifier that was returned upon note's creation.
 If parameter is not provided then it will be left unchanged.

 This request accepts mostly the same argument as the note creation call.